-The RASP is maintained by the Autism Information Network British Columbia (a branch of MCFD) who are also responsible for handling any complaints regarding the service providers.
+The RASP is maintained by the Autism Information Network British Columbia (a branch of MCFD) who are also responsible for handling any complaints regarding the service providers (good luck with that).

 The ugly truth

 Not everyone on the RASP is a competent Consultant.
 The sad truth is that there are individuals out there who may do your child more harm than good.
 A qualified consultant should have a Master’s Degree with a specialty in ABA.

 It’s critically important to talk to their current and previous clients, keeping in mind that there are privacy concerns to take into account.
 After a while you will begin to get a feel for who the quality candidates are.
 Some parents post on the Autism Support Network Private Facebook page, asking for confidential feedback about a prospective consultant.

 The Autism Support Network is collecting client feedback on Behaviour Consultants and will assist new parents through the selection process.
 To receive this assistance, you must join the Autism Support Network through their website (membership is free) and request that someone contact you.